 When planning your own at-home Oktoberfest, your main objective is to stick to the six Munich breweries: Augustiner, Hacker-Pschorr, Hofbräu, Löwenbräu, Paulaner, and Spaten.

-Most of these breweries market an “Oktoberfest” beer here in the U.S. and a couple of them even produce a “festbier” (sometimes also called a Wiesn) for exporting too.
+Most of these breweries market an “Oktoberfest” beer here in the US and a couple of them even produce a “festbier” (sometimes also called a Wiesn) for exporting too.
 It’s not exactly the same, but it’s a great alternative.

-Popular Oktoberfest beers
+German Oktoberfest beers

 - Hofbräu Oktoberfestbier